poissonconsulting/poispkgs/README.md

 # poispkgs

-An R package to attach CRAN and GitHub Packages commonly used in Poisson Consulting analyses in the preferred order.
+An R package to attach CRAN and GitHub Packages commonly used in Poisson Consulting analyses in the preferred order

 ## Demonstration